Re-Vegging? What Is, How & When To Re-Veg Weed

 - Start the blooming stage 4–6 weeks after you re-veg cannabis.
 Set the lamps to 12/12 and care for your crop till harvest time.

 Tip: Avoid overfeeding and overwatering while re-vegging cannabis plants.
-Nutrient requirements are lower in these crops, and they’re vulnerable to nute burn.
+Nutrient requirements are lower in these crops at the vegetative stage, and they’re vulnerable to nute burn.

 The first few weeks bring strange-shaped leaves, possibly with a single blade.
 Familiar seven-pointed structures return after a month.
 You’re then free to treat this crop as any regular seed-grown specimen.